fbuljan/fbuljan/README.md

 ## About Me

-Software Engineer with 4+ years of experience and CS Master's student at **FER, University of Zagreb**.
+Software Engineer and CS Master's student at **FER, University of Zagreb**.
 I've worked across game development, fintech, and mobile - shipping products end-to-end from architecture to production.
 Rector's Award recipient and active member of EESTEC LC Zagreb.

 - Based in Zagreb, Croatia
 - Working across full-stack, AI, and computer vision